Aldol condensation of aldehydes and ketones, mechanism

 Aldol condensation of propanal

-Aldol condensation of mixture of aldehydes and ketones
+Aldol condensation of mixture of different types of aldehydes or ketones

 Aldol condensation of ethanal and propanone

-Ethanal and propanone both are aldehydes.
-This ethanal and propanone mixture with NaOH(aq) forms four different products.
+Both Ethanal and propanone are aldehydes.
+This ethanal and propanone mixture with NaOH(aq) give four different products as below.

 Aldol condensation of ethanal and propanone